2SC1815J/open-in-iiif-viewer/README.md

 ## Options

-On the options page, set the URL field according to the IIIF viewer you would like to use mainly.
+On the options page, set the URL field depending on the IIIF viewer you would like to use mainly.

 For example:
 - Open in IIIF Curation Viewer (default)